dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

 #### ***Figure 2:***
 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~dustinstri92/13.embed"></iframe>

 - Here in ***figure 2*** we can see the sentiment analysis of each question.
-The blue bars show the polarity on a scale from -1 to 1, where -1 shows negative emotion, 0 is neutral or no emotion, and  1 represents postive emotion.
-The green bars show the subjectivity on a scale 0 to 1, where 0 means that the sentiment is objective(fact) and 1 means that the sentiment is subjective(open to interpritation).
+The blue bars show the polarity on a scale from -1 to 1, where -1 shows negative emotion, 0 is neutral or no emotion, and  1 represents positive emotion.
+The green bars show the subjectivity on a scale 0 to 1, where 0 means that the sentiment is objective(fact) and 1 means that the sentiment is subjective(open to interpretation).

+---
+---

 #### ***Figure 3:***
 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~dustinstri92/26.embed"></iframe>

-- Above in ***figure 3*** we can see generaly how much time was spent on tests by countries population of test results.
+- Above in ***figure 3*** we can see generally how much time was spent on tests by countries population of test results.

 ---